 You cannot discard Item cards "just because."
 You may sell Items for a level, trade Items with other players, or give an Item to another player who wants it (see below).
-You may discard Items to power certain Class abilities.
-And a Disaster or a monster's Bad Stuff (see p.
+And a Curse or a monster's Bad Stuff (see p.
 5) may force you to get rid of something!

 Big Items: You may carry any number of Small items, but only one Big one.
 (Any item not marked Big is considered Small.)
-You may not discard one Big item to play another; you must sell the first Item, trade it, lose it to a Disaster or Bad Stuff, or discard it to power a Class ability.
+You may not discard one Big item to play another; you must sell the first Item, trade it, or lose it to a Curse or Bad Stuff.
+(Vehicles are an exception; see below.)

-If something lets you have more than one Big item and you lose that ability, you must either correct the problem immediately or get rid of all but one Big item.
+If something lets you have more than one Big item and you lose that Item or ability, you must either correct the problem immediately or get rid of all but one Big item.
 If it's your turn and you're not in combat, you can sell the excess Big items (as long as you have at least 1,000 Gold Pieces of Items to sell).
 Otherwise, you must give them to the lowest-Level player(s) who can carry them!
 If any Big items are still left over, discard them.